-2 Summary of Special Interest
+Summary of Special Interest

-- The Kelsale Conservation Area contains a cluster of nationally designated buildings which were designed or altered by nationally significant late Victorian architects. - The village also retains a number of high status timber framed buildings including the sixteenth century The Old Guildhall, Old Rectory Cottages, and The Old Manor House. - The grade one listed medieval parish church is a prominent local landmark, and dominates the northern part of the Conservation Area. - The Conservation Area retains numerous presently unlisted buildings - of considerable character and historic interest, including nineteenth century cottages farm buildings, a smithy, and a charming classical Methodist Chapel.
-In addition to their own intrinsic value they contribute considerably to the setting of nearby listed buildings. - The northern part of the Conservation Area is well wooded whilst the churchyard, and large adjoining gardens contain numerous mature specimen trees.
+- The Kelsale Conservation Area contains a cluster of nationally designated buildings which were designed or altered by nationally significant late Victorian architects. - The village also retains a number of high status timber framed buildings including the sixteenth century Old Guildhall, Old Rectory Cottages, and The Old Manor House. - The grade one listed medieval parish church is a prominent local landmark and dominates the northern part of the Conservation Area. - The Conservation Area retains numerous unlisted buildings which make a strong positive contribution to its character and significance; many of these also possess considerable intrinsic interest. - The Conservation Area is of considerable character and historic interest, including nineteenth century cottages, farm buildings, a former smithy, and a charming classical Methodist Chapel.
+In addition to their own intrinsic value they contribute considerably to the setting of nearby listed buildings. - The northern part of the Conservation Area is well wooded, whilst the churchyard and large adjoining gardens contain numerous mature specimen trees.

-3 Assessing the Special Interest
+2 Assessing the Special Interest

-Location, General Character, and Setting
+Location, General Character and Setting